Coat of arms of Sydney: Redesign

 In 1996, the arms were extensively redesigned.
 The redesign simplified the arms, removing the motto and replacing the human supporters with a snake and a coiled rope.
 The snake represents the Rainbow Serpent, an Aboriginal creator-being.
 It is adorned with markings used by the Eora people, the original inhabitants of Port Jackson.
 The rope, a maritime symbol, "highlights the diverse cultural origins of the people of Sydney", and, entwined with the snake, "suggests cultural harmony".

+The anchor represents that it was a naval officer who claimed Australia for the Crown.
+The mural crown denotes the city's authority.
+The simplified arms of Townshend, Cook and Hughes also feature.
+In unison, "these symbols represent the naming of Sydney, the British contribution to the establishment of Sydney, and Sydney's emergence as a great maritime port city".

+This refreshed design is used on the City of Sydney's seal, which authenticates documents.